-Wondering what to write in a baby book?
+Wondering message to write in a baby book?
 A baby book is a wonderful way to look back on your little one’s first months of life.
 But sometimes figuring out what to write in it can be overwhelming.
-You can obviously write anything you want in your child’s baby book, but wouldn’t it be great to look back at it in 20 years and not feel like you missed anything.
+You can obviously write anything you want in your child’s baby book, but wouldn’t it be great to look back at it in 20 years and not feel like you missed anything?

 Here are some key things to write down in your little one’s baby book:

-- Pre-birth memories
+- Pregnancy memories